©Arlene R. Taylor PhD

 The brains of eight violinists with German orchestras and eight amateurs were analyzed as they silently tapped out the first sixteen bars of Mozart’s violin concerto in G major.
 The professionals showed significant activity in the part of their brains that controlled hearing.
 In a second experiment, the violinists were asked to imagine playing the concerto without moving their fingers.
 Brain scans showed that the professionals were hearing the music in their heads.

-Music, the Brain, and Ecstasy, author Jourdain provides an interesting profile of musicians as compared to nonmusicians.
+In his book entitled Music, the Brain, and Ecstasy, author Jourdain provides an interesting profile of musicians as compared to nonmusicians.
 Characteristics of the classical musician include a strong superego that pushes them toward and through required practice.
 Other characteristics include:

 There are also marked differences between amateur musicians and virtuosi in terms of approach to musical activities, including practice and memorization.
 Refer to summary table that follows.